 Anxiety knocks regional banks, shares slump

-Anxiety over the potential for a rush of withdrawals by customers of regional banks continues to roil the financial sector as PacWest Bancorp attempted to calm investors investors overnight with its shares plunging 45%.
+Anxiety over the potential for a rush of withdrawals by customers of regional banks continues to roil the financial sector with PacWest Bancorp attempting to calm investors overnight as its shares plunging more than 39%.

-PacWest said early Thursday that it has been approached by several potential partners and investors about a deal and that talks are ongoing.
-It said that it has not experienced out-of-the-ordinary deposit flows following the failure and sale of First Republic Bank after a modern day bank run.
+PacWest said early Thursday that it exploring asset sales and has been approached by several parties about a deal and that talks are ongoing.
+The bank insisted that it has not experienced high numbers of customer withdrawals in the wake of the failure and sale of First Republic Bank after a modern day bank run.

 The anxiety over stability and the potential for contagion wracked other regional banks early Thursday.

-Zions Bancorp slumped more than 10%, Comerica fell 7%, and KeyCorp fell 5%.
+Zions Bancorp slumped more than 11%, Comerica fell more than 8%, and KeyCorp fell more than 7%.

 TD Bank Group and First Horizon Corp. on Thursday said they’ve called off a planned merger, citing regulatory hurdles.
 Toronto-Dominion Bank said in February that it was buying regional bank First Horizon in a $13.4 billion all-cash deal.